 In order to connect the northern towns of Arusha and Moshi to the coastal grid system, a transmission line from Hale power station to the Kiyungi substation at Moshi was commissioned in 1975.
 This was also financed by the Canadian and Tanzania Governments.

-In 1979 work commenced on second major transmission line from the Kidatu power station.
+In 1979 work commenced on the second major transmission line from the Kidatu power station.
 This line, to be commissioned in 1983, runs westward to Iringa & then to the Mufindi pulp and paper mill.
 It was planned to extend the line from Mufindi to Mbeya by 1984.

-In 1976, through the Canadian International Development Agency, TANESCO Commissioned Acres International Limited of Canada as consulting engineers to develop a master plan for development of the electricity supply system for the next 30 years or so.
-The plan will be periodically reviewed to ensure that it remains compatible with actual system growth, with revised load forecasts and with changing economic circumstances.
+In 1976, through the Canadian International Development Agency, TANESCO Commissioned Acres International Limited of Canada as consulting engineers to develop a master plan for the development of the electricity supply system for the next 30 years or so.
+The plan will be periodically reviewed to ensure that it remains compatible with actual system growth, with revised load forecasts, and with changing economic circumstances.

 The installed capacity of the hydroelectric power station at Kidatu was doubled in 1980 and its capability was augmented by the construction of the storage dam and reservoir at Mtera, opened by President J.K Nyerere in February 1981.

-In addition to building large hydropower stations to serve the transmission grid system, TANESCO has to continue upgrading its diesel powered units at isolated centers.
+In addition to building large hydropower stations to serve the transmission grid system, TANESCO has to continue upgrading its diesel-powered units at isolated centers.
 In 1983 new diesel power stations at Mbeya, Dodoma and Tabora were commissioned.
-Six diesel sets were delivered in 1981 for installation at other existing stations, either to augment the installed capacity or to replace worn out units.
+Six diesel sets were delivered in 1981 for installation at other existing stations, either to augment the installed capacity or to replace worn-out units.

-In 1992, the government of Tanzania established the Parastatal Sector Reform Commission (PSRC) whose main responsibilities were to ensure smooth privatisation of the public corporations with the aim of enhancing their efficiency.
+In 1992, the government of Tanzania established the Parastatal Sector Reform Commission (PSRC) whose main responsibilities were to ensure smooth privatization of the public corporations with the aim of enhancing their efficiency.
 Since then the government has removed TANESCO’s monopoly as the sole power generating and distributing company.